George Tenet: Iraq WMD controversy

 According to a report by veteran investigative journalist Bob Woodward in his book Plan of Attack, Tenet privately lent his personal authority to the intelligence reports about weapons of mass destruction (WMDs) in Iraq.
-At a meeting on December 12, 2002, he assured Bush that the evidence that Iraq had WMDs amounted to a "slam dunk case".
+At a meeting in December 2002, he assured Bush that the evidence that Iraq had WMDs amounted to a "slam dunk case".
 After several months of refusing to confirm this statement, Tenet stated that it was taken out of context.
 He indicated that it was made pursuant to a discussion about how to convince the American people to support invading Iraq.
 The search following the 2003 invasion of Iraq by U.S.-led Coalition forces yielded no significant WMDs.

 In September 2002, the Senate Intelligence Committee met with Tenet in a closed-door session.
-Sen. Bob Graham requested a National Intelligence Estimate (NIE) on Iraq.
+Senator Bob Graham requested a National Intelligence Estimate (NIE) on Iraq.
 Tenet responded by saying "We've never done a National Intelligence Estimate on Iraq" and resisted the request to provide one to Congress.
 Graham insisted "This is the most important decision that we as members of Congress and that the people of America are likely to make in the foreseeable future.
 We want to have the best understanding of what it is we're about to get involved with."
 Tenet refused to do a report on the military or occupation phase, but reluctantly agreed to do a NIE on the weapons of mass destruction.
 Graham described the Senate Intelligence Committee meeting with Tenet as "the turning point in our attitude towards Tenet and our understanding of how the intelligence community has become so submissive to the desires of the administration.
 The administration wasn't using intelligence to inform their judgment; they were using intelligence as part of a public relations campaign to justify their judgment."

-Congress voted to support the Iraq war based on the NIE Tenet provided in October 2002.
+Congress voted to support the Iraq war based on the NIE that Tenet provided in October 2002.
 However, the bipartisan Senate Intelligence Committee Report on Prewar Intelligence released on July 7, 2004, concluded that the key findings in the 2002 NIE either overstated, or were not supported by, the actual intelligence.
-The Senate report also found the US Intelligence Community to suffer from a "broken corporate culture and poor management" that resulted in a NIE which was completely wrong in almost every respect.
+The Senate report also found the US Intelligence Community to suffer from a "broken corporate culture and poor management" that resulted in a NIE which was wrong in almost every respect.